google/zerocopy/INTERNAL.md

 ## CI and toolchain versions

 In CI (`.github/workflows/ci.yml`), we pin to specific versions or dates of the stable and nightly toolchains.
-The reason is twofold: First, `zerocopy-derive`'s UI tests (see `zerocopy-derive/tests/trybuild.rs`) depend on the format of rustc's error messages, and that format can change between toolchain versions (we also maintain multiple copies of our UI tests - one for each toolchain version pinned in CI - for this reason).
+The reason is twofold: First, our UI tests (see `tests/trybuild.rs` and `zerocopy-derive/tests/trybuild.rs`) depend on the format of rustc's error messages, and that format can change between toolchain versions (we also maintain multiple copies of our UI tests - one for each toolchain version pinned in CI - for this reason).
 Second, not all nightlies have a working Miri, so we need to pin to one that does (see https://rust-lang.github.io/rustup-components-history/).

 Updating the versions pinned in CI may cause the UI tests to break.
 In order to